jimkang/scale-to-fit/README.md

 ![matrix](meta/algorithm.jpg)

-Here is that transformation exercised by an example in which we want to scale content bounded by (3, 7) and (10, 13) to fit to a view bounded by (0, 0) to (16, 9).
+Here is a transformation for a situation in which we want to scale content bounded by (3, 7) and (10, 13) to fit to a view bounded by (0, 0) to (16, 9).

 ![example problem statement](meta/example-problem-statement.jpg)